granny-escape-together-mobile/.github/profile/README.md

    Yes, the game offers a single-player mode for offline play.

 3. **What are the system requirements?**
-   Android 5.0 or higher, with at least 2GB of RAM and 150MB of free storage.
+   Android 5.0 or higher, with at least 2GB of RAM and 1.80 GB of free storage.

 4. **Is there controller support?**
    Currently, the game supports touch controls, but controller compatibility is planned for future updates.